GangOfFour199/Connect4/README.md

 ## OBJECTIVE

 *The primary purpose of this assignment was to minimise the use of globally scoped variables + try utilising as many factory fucntions as possible.
-The programme has been wrapped in an object* **playGame()** *that can be called anytime during the code.*
+The programme has been wrapped in an object* ++**playGame()**++ *that can be called anytime during the code.*

 ## FOCUS TOPICS